blackberry/WebWorks-Community-APIs/BB10-Cordova/VIBRATION/README.md

 1. A function to change both length and intensity of the vibration

-## Including the feature in your application
+## How To Install The Plugin

-This API can be installed from the source by copying the plugin folder to your webworks project, then add the plugin with the following commands:
+This API can be installed from source or from the [Cordova Plugin Registry](http://plugins.cordova.io/).
+Installation from the registry is done through the following:

-	cordova plugin add plugin
+	cordova plugin add com.blackberry.community.vibration

 or,

-	webworks plugin add plugin
+	webworks plugin add com.blackberry.community.vibration

-community.vibration folder should appear under the plugins folder of your project.
+Installation from source is the same but instead of the id ("com.blackberry.community.vibration"), use the file system path to the source plugin folder.

 ### Using the Extension in an Application</a>